Building National Cathedral is a perfect idea - Foh-Amoaning

 I think that is perfect; that is a good idea,” he said, noting that there was no reason for people to debate over why is supporting the building of a national cathedral."

-Accra-based Joy FM Tuesday morning, Mr Foh-Amoaning said the argument that Ghana is a circular state and thus, building a national cathedral for Christians contravenes the very moral of the country, cannot hold water.
+But speaking on Accra-based Joy FM Tuesday morning, Mr Foh-Amoaning said the argument that Ghana is a circular state and thus, building a national cathedral for Christians contravenes the very moral of the country, cannot hold water.

 According to him, in describing a state as secular one does not mean, that state does not have a culture or religion.